 One of the biggest events in Hawaii is the Merrie Monarch Festival.
 It happens every year in April on the Big Island.

-The festival brings in large hula dance troupes from all over the world and attractions lots of festival attendees.
+The festival brings in large hula dance troupes from all over the world and attracts lots of festival attendees.

 Because of this, flights and hotel rooms are hard to find (and expensive.)
 Plus, the Big Island gets very crowded.

 So, unless you are planning on attending the festival, avoid visiting the Big Island that week.
 If that’s the only week available for you, try one of the other islands!